geolffrey/FlightDataAccessor/doc/source/Overview.rst

    >>> print hdf.hdf['series'].keys()
    [u'Altitude Radio', u'Altitude STD']

-A parameter is stored as a group containing attributes and two datasets - data, mask.
-A third dataset named levels is added when the file is downsampled.
+A parameter is stored as a group containing attributes and two datasets - `data`, `mask`.
 Datasets are stored with gzip compression level 6 which is transparently built-in to the HDF5 library.

 .. code-block:: none